Why Choose Office 365 Over Google Apps (G Suite)?

-Microsoft’s cloud-based Office 365 is powered by email and collaboration products that have been refined over decades of use.
+Microsoft’s cloud-based Office 365 is powered by email and collaboration tools that have been refined over decades of use.
 Microsoft is also one of the few cloud services providers that offers a financially backed service level agreement (SLA) when any Office 365 service drops below 99.9 percent availability.
 On-demand services scale up or down based on need; web-hosted services enable low cost entry points without the upfront investments of traditional licensing; and fixed-price plans enable budgetary planning.
 Google’s reliability is not as transparent and combines uptime figures for its consumer and business services.
 In addition, it does not recognize service downtime until at least 5% of its user base is impacted.

 Familiar User Experience

 Microsoft has been improving Office productivity applications for decades - and has a large network of Office 365 migration partners.
-Office 365 is a natural extension of this process, delivering the integrated functionality of Office along with other business-centric capabilities including instant messaging, Yammer Enterprise, real-time presence, video conferencing, and more.
+Office 365 is a natural extension of this process, delivering the integrated functionality of Office along with other business-centric capabilities including instant messaging, Yammer Enterprise, real-time presence, video conferencing, cloud storage, and more.
 Google lags behind in terms of integrated functionality, and relies on third-party solutions for core features including mail merge and data loss prevention capabilities.